Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Finite horizon convex dynamic team problems with a symmetric information structure

-\end{definition} The above definition can also be applied to infinite-horizon and/or teams with countably infinite number of DMs.
+The above definition can also be applied to infinite-horizon and/or teams with countably infinite number of DMs.
 We recall sufficient conditions for convexity of static and dynamic team problems following \cite[Section 3.3]{YukselSaldiSICON17}. \begin{theorem} \cite[Section 3.3]{YukselSaldiSICON17} Consider a sequential team problems, and assume action spaces are convex, and $J(\underline{\gamma})<\infty$ for all $\underline{\gamma} \in {\bf \Gamma}$ (or alternatively, restrict the set to those leading to the finite cost).
-Then \begin{itemize}[wide] \item[(i)] for static team problems, convexity of the cost function in actions, $\mathbb{P}$-almost sure convexity in $\underline{u}^{1:N}$ of $c(\underline{\zeta}^{1:N},\underline{u}^{1:N})$, is sufficient for convexity of the team problem in policies, \item [(ii)] for dynamic team problems with a static reduction, convexity of the team problem in policies is equivalent to the convexity of its static reduction. \item [(iii)] in particular, for partially nested dynamic teams with a static reduction (more generally, for stochastically partially nested team problems \cite[Section 3.3]{YukselSaldiSICON17}) if the statically reduced cost function is convex in actions then the team problem is convex on ${\bf \Gamma}$. \end{itemize} \end{theorem}
+Then \begin{itemize}[wide] \item[(i)] for static team problems convexity of the cost function in actions is sufficient for convexity of the team problem in policies, \item [(ii)] for dynamic team problems with a static reduction, convexity of the team problem in policies is equivalent to the convexity of its static reduction. \item [(iii)] in particular, for partially nested dynamic teams with a static reduction (more generally, for stochastically partially nested team problems \cite[Section 3.3]{YukselSaldiSICON17}) if the cost function is convex in actions then for the reduced team problem with an equivalent information structure is convex on ${\bf \Gamma}$. \end{itemize} \end{theorem}

 The conditions above, however, are only sufficient conditions \cite[Example 1]{YukselSaldiSICON17}.
 We note however that as a Corollary for (ii) above, for the LQG setup, under partial nestedness, convexity in policies hold as a consequence of Radner’s theorem; we will study this case in Section \ref{sec:LQG}.
 On the other hand, not all LQG problems are convex: the celebrated counterexample of Witsenhausen \cite{wit68} demonstrates that under non-classical information structures, even LQG problems may not be convex and optimal policies may not be linear.